sndeep4all/angular-jointjs-graph/README.md

 Note that both directives may be used several times - this depends on how many different entity models the user has defined and wants to be present on the graph.
 Both directive require an `entity-identifier` argument.
-In the case of new entities this label ties the entity to a concrete factory declared in the config object that is used to retrieve a `$resource` object and execute a `POST` request on it which creates the associated entity model in the backend.
-In both cases, the label is used to differentiate between the different entity types required by the user, passing the proper set of entity properties to the JointJS models, enabling custom styling and behavior for the different graph nodes.
+It is used to differentiate between the different entity model classes, invoking `POST` ot `PUT` actions on the proper `$resource` objects and passing the corresponding set of model properties to the JointJS models, enabling custom styling and behavior for the different graph nodes.

 The `graph-existing-entities` directive contains an `ng-repeat` loop iterating over all the entities retrieved for the